Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/06-TLS-in-Kubernetes.md

   ![tls](../../images/tls.PNG)

 #### Let's look at the different components within the k8s cluster and identify the various servers and clients and who talks to whom.
+- K8S requires that you have at least one CA for the cluster. you can have another one for the etcd server.

   ![certs](../../images/certs.PNG)